MailHow vs Migadu

 The short version

-Migadu is the honest one in this market — a two-founder Swiss company whose /procon/ page tells you the bad parts up front, which is more than most hosts manage.
+Migadu is the honest one in this market.
+A two-founder Swiss company whose /procon/ page tells you the bad parts up front, which is more than most hosts manage.
 We respect it, and we copied the idea.
 The problem is the sending cap: the $19/year plan allows 20 outgoing messages per day, so the plan people actually need is the $90/year one.
 And Migadu gives you many mailboxes, one per address; we give you one inbox for all of them.

 What it costs: one person, five domains